 NATURAL HAIR TERMS EVERY NATURAL SHOULD KNOW

-Ever been in a conversation with someone with natural hair or watched your favourite natural hair blogger/vlogger and they use some terms like TWA or DC or maybe Wash day and you were confused as to what they were referring to?
+Ever been in a conversation with someone on natural hair or watched your favourite natural hair blogger/vlogger and they use some terms like TWA or DC or maybe wash day and you were confused as to what they were referring to?

 This glossary contains all the natural hair terms you need to know as a member of the natural hair community.
 We have explained it in the simplest way possible for easy understanding.

 Here are the natural hair terms every natural should know;

 - Big chop: the process of cutting off the relaxed, permed or just the damaged ends of your hair leaving only natural growth.

 - Wash and go: when you wash your hair and wear it in its natural curl pattern without manipulating it whatsoever.